-The Group's loss for the year ended 31 December 2015 and the state of affairs of the Company and the Group at that date are set out in the accompanying financial statements.
+The Group's loss for the year ended 31 December 2018 and the state of affairs of the Company and the Group at that date are set out in the accompanying financial statements.

-The directors do not recommend the payment of any dividend in respect of the year ended 31 December 2015.
+Taking into account the Company's profitability, debt obligations and cash flows, capital required for future development, etc., the Board does not recommend the payment of any dividend in respect of the year ended 31 December 2018.